-The Satriano Carnival
+The Walking Forest – Satriano Carnival

-The Satriano Carnival takes place in a small town located in the National Park of Lucano Apennines, in the province of Potenza.
-The Walking Forest is a unique event that sees people dressing up like trees: these men, called Rumita (from the word ‘hermit’), are completely covered in ivy leaves and wear a walking stick with a branch of butcher’s-broom (called frùscio) at the top.
-It takes place from February 8 until February 11, 2018.
+It is called “The Walking Forest” as it is a unique event where men are dressing up like trees: these men, called Rumita (from the word ‘hermit’), are completely covered in ivy leaves and wear a walking stick with a branch of butcher’s-broom (called frùscio) at the top.

 Everybody can participate in the event by dressing up as a tree and becoming a Rumita for a day and transmittingan ecological message: to restore an old relationship with the Earth to respect the future generations.

-– they use biodegradable glasses,
+– biodegradable glasses,

-– the advertising material is printed on FSC paper,
+– advertising material printed on FSC paper,

-– they use seasonal and farm food,
+– seasonal and farm food,

 (photos: event’s Facebook page)